Klipper3d/klipper/docs/G-Codes.md

 - `SET_FILAMENT_SENSOR SENSOR=<sensor_name> ENABLE=[0|1]`: Sets the
   filament sensor on/off.
 If ENABLE is set to 0, the filament sensor will be disabled, if set to 1 it is enabled.

-The following command is available when the "filament_encoder_sensor" config section is enabled.

-- `QUERY_FILAMENT_ENCODER SENSOR=<sensor_name>`: Queries the current state of
-  the filament encoder.
-This will be either 1 or 0 for enabled or disabled.
-- `SET_FILAMENT_ENCODER SENSOR=<sensor_name> ENABLE=[0|1]`: Sets the
-  encoder sensor on/off.
-If ENABLE is set to 0, the filament sensor will be disabled, if set to 1 it is enabled.
-The sensor is enabled by default when this config section is enabled, but some manual control is necessary via macros see "Filament_Switch_vs_Encoder" in /Docs.
-- `SET_FILAMENT_ENCODER_DELAY SENSOR=<my_sensor> DELAY=<time in seconds>`: Sets the
-  number of seconds between checks of the encoder.
-You're looking for an interval long enough to prove that the filament is not moving because of a jam or break, but short enough to avoid burning the hotend nozzle.
-The default is 9 seconds, but this will need to be evaluated print by print for maximum effectiveness.
-The faster the print speed, the shorter the interval may be and vice versa.

 ## Firmware Retraction